nowshad-hasan/interview-preparation/preparations/database.md

 * <b>What is Difference between Function and Stored Procedure?</b></br>

-  UDF can be used in the SQL statements anywhere in the WHERE/HAVING/SELECT section where as Stored procedures cannot be.
+  UDF (User Defined Function) can be used in the SQL statements anywhere in the WHERE/HAVING/SELECT section where as Stored procedures cannot be.
 UDFs that return tables can be treated as another rowset.
 This can be used in JOINs with other tables.
 Inline UDF's can be thought of as views that take parameters and can be used in JOINs and other Rowset operations.

 * <b>What is sub-query?
 Explain properties of sub-query?</b></br>